zhongyang219/MusicPlayer2/README_en-us.md

 # Operating Instructions

-You have the following ways to open and play a song:`<br>`
+You have the following ways to open and play a song:

-1. Select the "Open File" item on the File menu;`<br>`
+1. Select the "Open File" item on the File menu;
-2. Select the "Open folder" item on the File menu;`<br>`
+2. Select the "Open folder" item on the File menu;
-3. Click the "Select Folder" button or select the "Select Folder" item on the "Tools" menu, select a recently played folder in the popped up dialog, or click the "Open new folder" button to play a new folder;`<br>`
+3. Click the "Select Folder" button or select the "Select Folder" item on the "Tools" menu, select a recently played folder in the popped up dialog, or click the "Open new folder" button to play a new folder;
-4. Drag and drop the file or folder directly into the main window of the program;`<br>`
+4. Drag and drop the file or folder directly into the main window of the program;
-5. Drag and drop the file or folder directly onto the program's icon or its shortcut icon.`<br>`
+5. Drag and drop the file or folder directly onto the program's icon or its shortcut icon.

 # Instructions for use